rudderlabs/rudderstack-docs/destinations/appcues.md

 ```

 {% hint style="info" %}
-The above call is directly passed on to Appcues via its `Appcues.page()` call.
+ In device mode the above call is directly passed on to Appcues via its `Appcues.page()` call along with any additional properties passed to it.
-{% endhint %}

-Any additional properties passed to the `page` call are also passed on to Appcues.

  Appcues will check to see if a user qualifies for an experience every time the page changes.
 When you first make the `page` call using `rudderanalytics`, Appcues checks if there are any current flows for the user and loads them if necessary.
+{% endhint %}

+{% hint style="info" %}
+ In cloud mode the above call is sent as a track event with name `Viewed a Page` along with any additional properties passed to it.
+{% endhint %}

 ## FAQs

-### How do I get the Appcues API Key?

-You can find the Appcues API key on the [Appcues Settings Page](https://studio.appcues.com/settings/account).

 ### How do I get the Appcues Account Id?